dwkim78/upsilon/README.md

 and randomly selected 10 features whereas, in Kim & Bailer-Jones (2015, submitted), we used 700 trees with randomly selected 10 features.
 The [F1 score] (http://en.wikipedia.org/wiki/F1_score)
-difference between these two models is less than 0.003, which is insignificant.
+difference between these two models is less than 0.003, which is insignificant given that the classification uncertainty estimated during cross-validation is 0.005.
-The reason is because 1) GitHub does not allow to upload a file larger than 100 MB, and 2) reading a larger file takes longer.
+The reason why we provide the 100 trees model is because 1) GitHub does not allow to upload a file larger than 100 MB, and 2) reading a larger file takes longer.
 The size of the model with 700 trees and 10 features is 360 MB, which is gzipped and written in a binary format.
 Thus the uncompressed size is much larger (i.e. by a factor of ~10).
-If you want to use the 360 MB model file, please contact with me.
+If you want to use the 360 MB model filefor your research, please contact with me.

 ## Minimum Requirements